- Why Blood Sugar Response Matters

 #2: Quest Bars Birthday Cake Flavor

-Pushing these aside, let’s dive into the data and look at the cold hard facts.
+Pushing that aside, let’s dive into the data and look at the cold hard facts.

-First up is the nutritional breakdown of these Birthday Cake Quest bars.
+First up is the nutritional breakdown of these gluten-free Birthday Cake Quest bars.

 Each bar contains[*]:

 - 6g of total fat, 3.5g of saturated fat